fannheyward/coc-styled-components/README.md

 # coc-styled-components

-Styled component for coc.nvim as a tsserver plugin
+[Styled components](https://styled-components.com) for coc.nvim as a tsserver plugin

 ## Features